Part-Time: July 11, 2023 – August 15, 2023

 To further develop your skillset, we recommend you visit our Immigration Practitioner Centre.

 Upon successful completion of this course students will be able to:

 Fred Li is a Regulated Canadian Immigration Consultant (RCIC) and Managing Director & Partner at an immigration practice firm in Richmond, BC.
-In addition to his experience as an RCIC, he has over 10 years of experience working as a Paralegal for various leading Canadian National law firms.
-The areas of law that he worked in were civil litigation, labour & employment, human rights, family, criminal, corporate, contract, insolvency and alternative dispute resolution.
+In addition to his experience as an RCIC, he has over ten years of experience working as a Paralegal for various leading Canadian National law firms.
+The areas of law he worked in were civil litigation, labour & employment, human rights, family, criminal, corporate, contract, insolvency and alternative dispute resolution.